christinali1017/CS-BASICS/Data-stucture.md

 Given two randomly, uniformly, and independently selected hash functions h_1 and h_2, the ith location in the bucket sequence for value k in a hash table T is: **h(i,k)=(h_1(k) + i * h_2(k)) mod |T|** Generally, h_1 and h_2 are selected from a set of universal hash functions.

 http://www.careerride.com/Data-Structure-Interview-Questions.aspx

+###AVL tree or height balanced binary search tree.
+---

+An AVL tree is **binary search tree (BST)** where the **difference in the height** of left and right subtrees of any node can be **at most one**.

+**Rotation**:
+After insertion or deletion operation the balance factor of the nodes in AVL tree can be changed and the tree may not be balanced.
+We can balance this tree by performing tree rotations.

+- Right Rotation
+- Left Rotation